libris/librisxl/LDDB.md

 ## Design

 1. Use compact, flat JSON-LD, with PNames only in keys and `@type` values.
 2. Use an outer object with a `@graph` array.
-This (a "record" in LDDB), and is logically equivalent to a named graph.
+This represents a "record" in LDDB, and is logically equivalent to a named graph (albeit it is represented as a default graph).
 3. Put the description of the named graph as item 0 in the array, and its `mainEntity` as item 1.
 4. Use `sameAs` as record and entity aliases.